IshantRam/FFJPEG/README.md

-# FFjpeg
+# FFJPEG

-FFjpeg is a command line toolbox to manipulate, convert and much more to images.
+A command line toolbox to convert, edit, manipulate, and much more to images.

 # Run Locally